Resources

 Aged Care Act 2024, training and education catalogue

-This catalogue brings together learning modules and education resources from the Department of Health, Disability and Ageing and the Aged Care Quality and Safety Commission to support workforce capability under the Aged Care Act 2024.
+This e-learning document brings together learning modules and education resources from the Department of Health, Disability and Ageing and the Aged Care Quality and Safety Commission to support workforce capability under the Aged Care Act 2024.
 Resources are organised by key learning areas, including cultural safety, helping providers quickly identify training needs and select appropriate education options.

 Preparing for reform: why resident-centred thinking matters